 It wasn’t as simple to get back to the city from the temple as it was to get there.
 We tried to use Grab Taxi but no taxis were in the area.
 We ended up walking out to the main street where there is a bus stop and hoped for the best.
 Two ladies told us a bus was coming soon, but you never know what that means!
 We got lucky when a songthaew pulled up that was already mostly full of people.
 They had previously negotiated a rate with the driver, so we only had to pay 30 THB per person for the ride.
 We had read they can charge up to 300 THB for a trip to/from the White Temple so we were very happy.
 Plus it was our first ride in a songthaew!

 On an unassuming, large street in the city center stands the Clock Tower.
 It was designed by the same artist who created the White Temple so looks similar.
 It’s gold and ornate and serves as a roundabout.
 Apparently there’s a light show at night, but we only saw it during the day.

 There are also other more traditional temples in the city.
 We didn’t explore them too much since we had just spent a week in the temple-filled city of Chiang Mai, but it was nice to stumble onto a few.

 Markets in Chiang Rai

 The most popular market in Chiang Rai is the Night Bazaar.
 It’s smaller and less crazy than those in Chiang Mai and offers a great combination of shopping and eating.
 There are two main places to eat in the market.
 There’s the “nicer” area that has wooden tables and chairs and more upscale (expensive) food.
 And then there’s the “local” area that has plastic tables and chairs and cheaper fare.
 We ate in the local section so we could try one of Chiang Rai’s specialties: the hot pot.
 It’s a DIY meal where you cook meat or fish and veg in a pot of spicy soup.
-It was pretty tasty and fun and quite cheap.
+It was pretty tasty and fun and reasonably priced.